 Thankfully my father was a writer and was therefore keen to introduce me to the joys of reading.
 As soon as I was old enough I was signed in and given four brown cardboard library tickets and the kind of loose reign that comes with a jazz trumpet playing, pot smoking, prose writing dad.
 To this day I don’t know how I got away with reading a copy of Stewart Farrar’s “What witches do” in a library of a grandly Gothic design that would have satisfied the architectural fancies of a young Crowley but I am so glad I did.

 While wandering widely in the search to find just what does lie beyond that which can be seen by the physical lens of the naked eye, I have always been equally interested in the discoveries of science.
 Physics in particular and especially quantum physics.
 Issac Newton is known for being an early physicist but less known as an alchemist.
-This body of his work having been all but airbrushed out of the modern curriculum.
-The fact is that until Newton and a few colleagues decided to separate them (an over simplification that I hope you’ll forgive for the purposes of this post) Science, the occult and the esoteric were all of one field of endeavor, a philosophy.
+This body of his work has been all but airbrushed out of the modern curriculum.
+The fact is that until Newton and a few colleagues decided to separate them (an oversimplification that I hope you’ll forgive for the purposes of this post) Science, the occult and the esoteric were all of one field of endeavour – a philosophy.

 This brings me to what particularly fascinates me today.
 The blurring that is once again, to the annoyance of some scientists and surprisingly some esotericists, occurring in an area where the forefront of science and the most ancient of the esoteric are beginning to overlap.
-You see, I am a kind of open minded skeptic.
+You see, I am a kind of open-minded sceptic.
 I believe that empirical science misses much through being blinkered by, well, empiricism.
-On the other hand, Unicorns and pan dimensional dolphins don’t really do it for me either.
+On the other hand, unicorns and pan-dimensional dolphins don’t really do it for me either.
 I still have a need to explore what lies beyond the physical and, almost by definition, Newtonian and even Einsteinian physics can’t take me there.
-In fact they really don’t want to.
-At the other extreme I find it hard to believe that crystals blown out of the ground by exploited miners using high explosives and then fashioned into aquatic mammals can bring me enlightenment.
+In fact, they really don’t want to.
+At the other extreme, I find it hard to believe that crystals blown out of the ground by exploited miners using high explosives and then fashioned into aquatic mammals can bring me enlightenment.